Conscience93/My-React/README.md

 - Everything is working fine, except one (major) issue.
 In Home.js, state.results[0] in line 29 will throw an error first before the API is even called and the application will throw an error instead of calling an API.
 - One temporary fix is comment out all the return statement in Home.js so the API can be called first, then you de-comment them.

+(React Project on hold due to annoying bug related to async API issues.
+My computer is too fast maybe)